 \section{Analysis on the NYSE portfolio data}

-The financial portfolio data consists of the daily closing price of 50 most active NYSE stocks from 2015-01-02 to 2016-12-30 so that each time series is of length 504.
+We apply the proposed model on the New York Stock Exchange (NYSE) financial portfolio data, which consists of the daily closing price of 50 most active NYSE stocks from 2015-01-02 to 2016-12-30 so that each time series is of length 504.
 This data set is publicly available for download in the R package "rarhsmm".
 We use the log return as the observed multivariate sequence $\{\V{y}_t\}$ with dimension 50 such that

-The left panel in Figure 1 shows there is a fairly strong, positive correlation in the lag 0 log returns among most of the 50 stocks.
+Our analysis shows there is a fairly strong, positive correlation in the lag 0 log returns among most of the 50 stocks.
 In contrast, the right panel displays the lag 1 correlation matrix, which is rather sparse.
 Indeed, 83 of the lag 1 sample correlations are significantly different from zero after testing by Fisher z-transformation ($p<0.05$).
 This sparsity motivates the use of regularized estimators on the state-dependent autoregression matrices in the VAR(p)-HSMM framework.